 Did you know that nearly half of girls ages 3 to 6 worry about being fat, and about one-third would change a physical attribute, such as their weight or hair color?
 That’s what Stacey Tantleff-Dunn found when she conducted a study at the University of Central Florida.

-Girls and boys of all ages are bombarded with messages of how they should look and dress and what defines beauty.
-Based on these definitions, they begin a lifelong quest to be beautiful - often doing unhealthy things that could impact them for the rest of their lives.
+Girls and boys of all ages feel bombarded with messages of how they should look and what defines beauty.
+Based on these definitions, they begin a lifelong quest to be beautiful – often doing unhealthy things that could impact them for the rest of their lives.

 “Between movies, television shows and airbrushed photos in magazines showing women with ‘perfect bodies,’ impressionable young girls get the idea that it just isn’t acceptable to be anything but a size 6 or smaller,” says Pamela Kelle, licensed nutritionist and registered dietician.